 Mental health training for colleges

-The Charlie Waller Trust has, for many years, offered mental health training for colleges.
-We have trainers across the UK, all of whom have many years’ clinical, academic and educational experience which they draw on to deliver high-quality, evidence-based training and advice.
+For many years, the Charlie Waller Trust has offered mental health training for colleges.
+We have trainers based across the UK, all of whom have many years’ clinical, academic and educational experience which they draw on to deliver high-quality, evidence-based training and advice.

-The Trust allocates a trainer as a dedicated link person, with whom all collaborative initiatives are planned and agreed.
+Once the needs of the college have been discussed, the Trust allocates a dedicated trainer, with whom all collaborative initiatives are planned and agreed.
 Such input might include, for example:

 - Direct training for staff and/or students around mental health.